Dynamic Movement Intervention

 How is DMI therapy prescribed?

-Your child’s doctor issues a private prescription for physiotherapy according to Dynamic Movement Intervention.
+Your pediatrician issues a private prescription for physiotherapy according to Dynamic Movement Intervention.

 Example for two intensive therapy weeks (once per day):